 Other NFT Use Cases for Esports Teams

 Outside of Esports digital collectibles, teams can combine Esports technology with blockchain to further monetize their fan bases and increase loyalty and engagement.
-Fan tokens are proving to be very popular among Esports fans, with the initial fan token offering of leading Spanish Esports organization Team Heretics selling out in just 20 minutes – and generating 250 million euros in profit.
+Fan tokens, or sport tokens, are proving to be very popular among Esports fans, with the initial fan token offering of leading Spanish Esports organization Team Heretics selling out in just 20 minutes – and generating 250 million euros in profit.

 Fan tokens can be used in a myriad of ways; to allow fans to make in-platform purchases, such as in-game items, stream subscriptions, merchandise, and digital collectibles, or be accumulated to give holders voting rights and participate in key decision-making affecting the team.
 All these actions allow teams to interact with their fans in new ways, fostering a deeper sense of belonging and loyalty – and earning key additional revenue for the team.